daniel1lima/CPSC221/README.md

 ### Programming Assignment 1 ###
 - Used 2D linked grids to represent HSLAPixels from a PNG
-- Implemented functionsn to render and carve PNGs
+- Implemented functions to render and carve PNGs
 - Managed dynamic memory in a large program with complex code
 <p align="middle">
   <img src="paimages/pa1-construct.png" width="300" />